 It offers a great opportunity to look at global issues such as where our food comes from and how we are connected to people around the world.
 Students can also learn a range of skills, from teamwork and co-operation to persuasive writing to running a stall or tuck shop.

 The Fairtrade committee at St. Patrick’s meet on a regular basis and work very hard to raise money for Fairtrade.
 They run a Fairtrade tuck shop every Friday break time and any profit made then goes to St. John’s in Korogocho, Kenya – a link made through John McBride at Cafod.

-Congratulations on the renewal of our Fair Achiever Award in January 2018 – this means that our school has fully embedded Fairtrade into daily life and works to raise awareness of Fairtrade in our local community.
+Congratulations on the renewal of our Fair Achiever Award – this means that our school has fully embedded Fairtrade into daily life and works to raise awareness of Fairtrade in our local community.

 Why should we buy Fairtrade products?

 Fairtrade offers a better deal for farmers in the developing world.
 Seven million people – farmers, workers and their families – are better off because of Fairtrade.
 You can help increase this number.

 It’s only fair that the people who produce what we eat, wear and use should get paid enough to live on and have a chance to improve their lives.

 Why do we need Fairtrade